pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 And probably you are expecting the answer to this question at the conclusion of this article but since this is one of my first articles ever I will do it a bit differently and give my answer now 😀.
-IMO we should use both, I mean it\'s not about which one is better but in the end it\'s all about which tool is more suitable for the task you are up against and the more tools you know (or you may use in your company) the more possibilities you have to succeed in your task.
+IMO we should use both, I mean it's not about which one is better but in the end it's all about which tool is more suitable for the task you are up against and the more tools you know (or you may use in your company) the more possibilities you have to succeed in your task.
 ## PnP PowerShell
-This one is almost always used and it\'s quite understandable.
+This one is almost always used and it's quite understandable.
 I mean usually many of SP consultants used to work with the OnPrem version of SharePoint, and sooner or later there was always a need of some small provision or other setup kind of script to be created (at least this was